E. Guigal - Côte-Rôtie La Landonne 2021

 Wine rated (2022 guide) 18/20

-The nose is smoky, with notes of grilled meat, cloves, spices and smoke.
-The palate is grippy, with firm, robust, taut tannins.
-The palate is also smoky and fleshy.
-Graphite, damp earth and a very savory side.
-Good concentration, supported by the acidity characteristic of the vintage.
+The nose is smoky, with notes of grilled meat, cloves, spices, and smoke.
+The palate is gripping with firm, robust, and taut tannins.
+The palate is also smoky and meaty.
+Graphite, damp earth, and a very savory side.
+Good concentration, supported by the characteristic acidity of the vintage.

 Vinous